simracer-cz/iFlag/source/docs/SerialProtocol.md

 ### Software-bound Commands

 - __PING__ (`B0`)
 The device continuously sends pings to the software to let it know about the _iFLAG_ presence.
-The PING command
+The `PING` command should be sent in roughly 2 Hz frequency (around 500ms interval between `PING` packets).

 Ping packets are similar to regular data packets with the difference that they contain device type identifier (`D2` for _iFLAG_) and firmware version data in them for the purpose of software/firmware synchronization.
 This is its structure: